cloud-gov/aws-elasticsearch-example/python/README.md

 Python Example
 ==============

-The following with example CF deployment is an overview of the new AWS Elasticsearch service and highlights the differences between the legacy `elasticsearch56` and new `aws-elasticsearch` services available in the cloud.gov cloudfoundry marketplace.
+The following example CF deployment is an overview of the new AWS Elasticsearch service and highlights the differences between the legacy `elasticsearch56` and new `aws-elasticsearch` services available in the cloud.gov marketplace.

 ## Getting started